 The Jerusalem of the 8th millennium,

-is NOT the New Jerusalem - the final City of Christ’s redeemed.
+is NOT the New Jerusalem - the eternal City of Christ’s redeemed.

 With that background, let’s continue our study.